OpenLocalizationTestOrg/AX-Docs-Sandbox.fr-fr/financials/accounts-payable/three-way-matching-policies.md

 Because this line passes the invoice matching process, the invoice can be posted.

-## <a name="example-threeway-matching-for-item-and-vendor-combinations"></a>Example: Threeway matching for item and vendor combinations
+## <a name="example-three-way-matching-for-item-and-vendor-combinations"></a>Example: Three-way matching for item and vendor combinations
 Summary: Ken is the controller at the corporate headquarters of a legal entity named Fabrikam.
 Ken decides that all invoices that are based on purchase orders should be matched with purchase order lines (two-way matching).
 Cassie is the bookkeeper at the Malaysia division of Fabrikam.
 She specifies that selected items that are ordered from certain vendors in Malaysia should be matched with both the purchase order lines and product receipt lines (three-way matching).
 She can also override the matching policy to a higher level of matching for specific purchase orders.

 The volume and amounts are small, and there have been problems with delivery from some vendors in Malaysia.
 For these reasons, Cassie sets the level of control for certain item and vendor combinations that are procured in Malaysia to three-way matching.

 The invoice matching policies in this example help people in the following roles meet these goals:
 -   Ken is the controller for the Fabrikam enterprise.
 He can help the people in his organization to identify and correct problems with ordering, receiving, and paying for items (goods and services) from vendors.
 -   Cassie is the bookkeeper for the Malaysia division of Fabrikam.
 She can enforce corporate policy and make sure that invoices are paid only after they are matched with purchase order lines and product receipts that represent the receipt of goods and services.
 She can also increase the level of control to three-way matching for specific items to control operational costs.